Recruitment, Hiring and Onboarding

 S. Volunteers: All volunteer opportunities must be coordinated through Volunteer Services.
 Individuals interested in volunteering can contact Volunteer Services or go to the website at www.vanderbilthealth.com/volunteerservices/ for more information.
 Volunteer opportunities may also require background screening.

 A full day orientation to Vanderbilt is provided to new employees, generally on the first day of employment.
-Employees of the medical center also attend a second day of orientation to learn more about the culture and expectations of the medical center.

 - New Employee Orientation Period: Vanderbilt utilizes a New Employee Orientation Period for newly hired employees.
 This orientation period provides the new employee an opportunity to acclimate to their new position and Vanderbilt and provides the supervisor an opportunity to develop and assess the skills of the new employee.
 Generally, for employees who are paid hourly, the orientation period is three months following the date of hire and for exempt employees the orientation period is six months following the date of hire.

 - Internal transfers and promotions are not subject to an orientation period.